rishii1909/dotproduct-demo/README.md

 ﻿## Technical background
 At the time of allocation of this technical round, it was mentioned in the provided documentation that the application needs to be developed using Angular.
 Being inexperienced at Angular and Typescript.
 I went through their documentations and got myself familiar with Angular's concepts and Typescript syntaxes with the help of few tutorial apps.

+I was later informed about the freedom to switch to a comfortable Javascript framework (React in my case), but since I had already gotten significant work done here, I continued working on this app.
+Please let me know if I should also submit a similar React app.

+## Features

+ - Create cards.
+ - Edit card contents - title, description, category column.
+ - Validate Title and description for cards.
+ - Drag and drop to re-order cards, or to move from one category column to another.
+ - Delete cards.
+ - Create categories.
+ - Edit category names/labels.
+ - Delete categories.
+ - Encrypts and stores users data in local storage.

 ## Design approach

 The given problem statement demands for a Minimum Viable Product that provides a service similar to **Trello**.
 Trello's Kanban-style approach traditionally uses bulletin boards that allows users to organise their tasks and milestones accordingly.
 Kanban consists of mainly two components - boards and cards.
 These constitute of main components around which we need to build the app.